Hottentot (racial term): Etymology

 Hottentot originated among the "old Dutch" settlers of the Dutch Cape Colony run by United East India Company (VOC), who arrived in the region in the 1650s, and it entered English usage from Dutch in the seventeenth century.
 However, no definitive Dutch etymology for the term is known.
 A widely claimed etymology is from a supposed Dutch expression equivalent to "stammerer, stutterer", applied to the Khoikhoi on account of the distinctive click consonants in their languages.
 There is, however, no earlier attestation of a word hottentot to support this theory.
 An alternative possibility is that the name derived from an overheard term in chants accompanying Khoikhoi or San dances, but seventeenth-century transcriptions of such chants offer no conclusive evidence for this.

 An early Anglicisation of the term is recorded as hodmandod in the years around 1700.
-The reduced Afrikaans/Dutch form hotnot has also been borrowed into South African English as a derogatory term for black people, including Cape Coloureds.
+The reduced Afrikaans/Dutch form hotnot has also been borrowed by South African English as a derogatory term for black people, including Cape Coloureds.